lijyze/obsidian-state-switcher/README.md

 This plugin only switch value of field which is placed in yaml front matter, if no front matter was founded, it will create one then insert the key-value pair just selected into it.

+## Working on

+1. Make it support more data structure, such as key-array, key-object, etc.
+2. Make it able to handle multiple fields in one time.

 ## Manually installing the plugin

 - Copy over `main.js`, `styles.css`, `manifest.json` to your vault `VaultFolder/.obsidian/plugins/obsidian-state-switcher/`.